 Here are some prototype images of the necklace, which the Maynards are hopes to get developed and to market as soon as the end of this summer.

 "At first, I didn’t think of making it available to other people, until my endocrinologist said, I really need to.
 I showed her the prototype I was wearing and she said, 'This is a simple solution to potentially devastating and all-too-common problem,'" Kris says.

 Adam Morrison Assists

-Former Gonzaga college basketball and NBA player Adam Morrison is a silent partner on this, as Kris and he had met in passing years ago and started talking.
+Former Gonzaga college basketball and NBA player Adam Morrison (a T1D himself) is a silent partner on this, as Kris and he had met in passing years ago and started talking.
 They are both from the Spokane area and Kris describes himself a big sports fan, and they both happen to see the same endocrinologist and have worked with the local ADA chapter.

 They are currently searching for companies to license the product for sale.
 They're just learning the business side and exploring what the potential market demand might be for this kind of product, so a timeline isn't clear.

 Aside from helping PWDs in regular life or during athletic activities, Kris sees a broader potential for this glucose gel necklace to inspire younger generations of D-peeps who might be self-conscious about their diabetes.

 "Because I was diagnosed at the age of 23, I did not go to school as a diabetic.
 But in working with the ADA, I saw firsthand the embarrassment young diabetic school children face.
 They feel different than everyone else, especially when they need to go eat something or drink something during class to control their blood sugar.
 The necklace was designed to be discrete to help hide this potential embarrassment for people of all ages."

 We absolutely LOVE this idea, and can't wait to get our hands on these necklaces!